roderickwoodman/boardgameinator/README.md

 Instead, this app *is for* regular people who need help selecting a board game.
 It can be overwhelming these days with so many titles being published every year.

-This app is also for groups of board gamers to conduct polls for which games to play at an upcomming game night.
+This app is also for groups of board gamers to conduct polls on which games to play at an upcomming game night.
 ### What do I do with it?

 It is easy to build and upvote a list of board games.